tharis/TOL_vs_Ammonium_transporters/README.md

     t_coffee -other_pg seq_reformat -in nt-file -in2 alignment-file -action +thread_dna_on_prot_aln -output fasta > outfile

-Then the nucleotide alignments were trimmed individually using trimal autotrim but before sequences with special characters were identified
+Then the nucleotide alignments were trimmed individually using trimal autotrim

->tr|A0A562BXM4|A0A562BXM4_9GAMM Has S and Y in helix 4
->sp|P69680|AMTB_ECO57 Has R in helix 11

-which were manually deleted

     trimal -in file.fasta -out file.fasta -automated1

 Following this the regions were concatenated